gpaixao/NSOL/README.md

 # NSOL
 adaptativeCounter

-Objective
+Objective:
-Make a adaptative web counter for tracking multiple fly species observed in traps while learn Laravel.
+To make an adaptative web counter for tracking multiple fly species observed in traps ...while learn Laravel.